 A service of the University of Minnesota Libraries, Plant Information Online is a collection of databases that especially focuses on cultivated plants and plant/seed sources, with contact information for nearly 2,500 seed and nursery firms.
 It has a large index of plant images and information from some 600 books and magazines.

-Provides standardized information on vascular plants, mosses, liverworts, hornworts, and lichens of the U.S. and its territories.
+Provides standardized information on vascular plants, mosses, liverworts, hornworts, and lichens of the U.S. and its territories

-Indexing the world's known species.
+Indexing the world's known species

-A relational database of phylogenetic information.
+A database of phylogenetic information

 Weeds Gone Wild: Alien Plant Invaders of Natural Areas